Shourya05/Dogs-vs-Cats-Classifier/README.md

 The classifier is a simple convolutional neural network to classify the images.
 The model uses Tensorflow 2.0

+The  loss and accuracy acheived on the test data is as follows:
+loss: 0.3733 - accuracy: 0.8446

 Model Architecture:
 Input Data Shape: 64x64x1 (loaded the images in Gray Scale)